Shaved Zucchini White Bean and Avocado Salad with Spiced Pepitas and Sherry Vinaigrette

 Directions

-- After the zucchini is finished draining, press on it gently with a few paper towels to release more moisture, then place the zucchini into a large bowl.
+After the zucchini is finished draining,press on it gently with a few paper towels to release more moisture, then transfer the zucchini to a large bowl.
 Add the beans and parsley to the bowl.
 Slice the avocado and add to the bowl with 1/2 cup dressing and toss.
 Season with additional salt and pepper if desired.
-Top the salad with the spiced pepitas and serve.
+Top the salad with the spiced pepitas and serve with additional dressing, if desired.